Vehicle 19

 Vehicle 19 is a 2013 American action thriller film written and directed by Mukunda Michael Dewil.
 The film stars Paul Walker as a parole breaker who finds himself hunted by the police in Johannesburg after he picks up a rental car containing a phone, a gun and a kidnapped prosecutor.
 He races against time to dodge the police, expose their corruption and eventually reunite with his estranged wife.

-Vehicle 19 was released on February 7, 2013, in South Africa and on June 14, 2013, in the United States.
+Vehicle 19 was released in South Africa on February 7, 2013, and in the United States on June 14, 2013.

 Plot

 Michael Woods is an American parolee who arrives in Johannesburg, after being released from prison, to meet up his wife Angie who works in the U.S. embassy.

 Michael orders a rental car at the airport but is lost while on his way to the embassy.
 During his trip, Michael comes across a cellphone and a suppressed pistol inside.
 Afterwards, a police detective calls Michael who advises him to hand in the vehicle in exchange for a replacement.

 Michael agrees to deliver the car only to find a gagged woman inside.
 Both Michael and the woman are soon attacked upon reaching the rendezvous point, causing Michael to drive away from the firefight.
 After several escape attempts, the woman reveals herself to be Rachel Shabangu, a prosecutor who gathered evidence against a criminal named Rhodes, due to which the latter kidnapped her.
 Furthermore, the police, including the detective, are on Rhodes' payroll.
 Michael and Rachel try to get help from her friends to no avail.

 Helpless, Michael decides to drive to the courthouse with Rachel before realizing Angie might become involved.
 He succeeds in making sure Angie stays inside the embassy but Rachel is shot in the process.
 Before dying, she records her testimony using Michael's phone and entrusts him to expose Rhodes and the corrupt police department.